+You can see the flattened palms from space.
+Their logo-like shapes span Dubai's coastline, providing prime gulf real estate to interested millionaires.
 Since the 1980s, Dubai has exploded to the forefront of global business and tourism.
 The ruler of Dubai, Sheik Mohammed bin Rashid al Maktoum, pursues development as a way to eliminate the emirate's reliance on dwindling oil supplies.

-In 1993, construction began on Dubai's first man-made island, the future home of the Burj Al Arab, Dubai's famed seven-star hotel.
-The striking structure stands out from the surrounding skyscrapers, and its location 919 feet out into the sea keeps its shadow from interfering with a nearby beach resort.
+In 1993, construction began on Dubai's first artificial island, the future home of the Burj Al Arab, Dubai's famed seven-star hotel.
+The striking structure stands out from the surrounding skyscrapers, and its location 919 feet (280 meters) out into the sea keeps its shadow from interfering with a nearby beach resort.
 The Burj Al Arab's offshore success contributed to the formulation of an even grander plan: enormous artificial islands.

 Sheik Mohammed first sketched the palm design as a way to maximize beachfront property.
 The longest frond on the smallest island spanned nearly a mile of sea and contained property on both sides.

 The state-owned company Nakheel developed plans for three Palm Islands and the multi-islet World.
 Each of the Palm Islands (Palm Jumeirah, Palm Jebel Ali and Palm Deira) would be built in the shape of a date palm tree and would consist of a trunk, a crown with fronds and be surrounded by a crescent island to act as a breakwater.